 This Corn Chowder recipe is bursting with corn flavor.
 It’s creamy without being heavy, and absolutely perfect for soup season!

-Even though this Corn Chowder recipe uses frozen verses fresh corn, the chowder brings out the best in the corn.
-My husband, who doesn’t like soup for dinner because it isn’t filling, said that this soup was refreshingly hearty and filled you up like a good stew would.
+Even though this Corn Chowder recipe uses frozen versus fresh corn, the chowder brings out the best in the corn.
+My husband, who doesn’t like soup for dinner because it isn’t filling, said that this soup was refreshingly hearty and filled you up as a good stew would.

 Cook’s Note – Corn Chowder:

 - You can use frozen or fresh corn for this recipe.
 If you use fresh corn stripped from the cob, just make sure it’s good quality.

 Disclosure: This post includes affiliate links.

 - 3 Tablespoons butter